About the Visual Non-Glossary

 - A vestigial structure originates from structures that were functional millions of years ago but lost function over time.

 - A vestigial structure originates from functional legs a long time ago that went away because the animal stopped using it as it was evolving but is still there as a vestigial bone.

 While this resource has a list of common vocabulary words aligned to the TEKS and NGSS standards, it is in every other respect not a glossary.
 This resource, unlike glossaries, is not designed to provide definitions of words.
 The word "definition" derives in part from the Latin word finis, meaning a boundary or limit.
 The definitions found in glossaries are fixed, absolute statements which, by their nature, set a boundary or limit to student success.
 Either the student reaches the boundary (understands or accepts the definition) or falls short of the boundary (fails to understand or accept the definition).
 The rigidness of glossaries is problematic because they (a) fail to accommodate students whose background knowledge restricts them from understanding all the terms in the way the glossary writers do and (b) offer no opportunity for students to think any more deeply about the scientific concept than the boundary of the definition determines.

 Instead of providing definitions, this resource asks questions, and provides the support (through sentence stems and visuals) that students need to infer meaning and make connections about science content.

 How to Access the Visual Non-Glossary

-Access codes for each grade level are available for $100 using this order form.
+Access codes for each grade level are available for $100.
+Please use this order form for payment and this order form to list all users for bulk purchases.
 Access codes are valid for one calendar year.
 The samples and strategies featured on this website are always open to the public.

 Contact the Creator of the Visual Non-Glossary